Richiio/Task/README.md

 # You have to SET the OrientDB installation directory here
 ORIENTDB_DIR="YOUR_ORIENTDB_INSTALLATION_PATH"
-ORIENTDB_USER="USER_YOU_WANT_ORIENTDB_RUN_WITH"
+ORIENTDB_USER="USER_YOU_WANT_ANSWER_RUN_WITH"
-Edit the ORIENTDB_DIR variable to indicate the installation directory.
+Edit the ANSWER_DIR variable to indicate the installation directory.
 Edit the ORIENTDB_USER variable to indicate the user you want to run the database server, (for instance, orientdb).

 Installing the Script
 Different operating systems and Linux distributions have different procedures when it comes to managing system daemons, as well as the procedure for starting and stopping them during boot up and shutdown.
 Below are generic guides for init and systemd based unix systems as well Mac OS X. For more information, check the documentation for your particular system.